-Osteoporosis drugs (bisphosphonates), like virtually all pharmaceutical drugs being irresponsibly used today for chronic conditions, are designed to affect one specific biological mechanism within a complicated series of interconnected and interdependent biological mechanisms.
-And in doing so, disrupt the body's normal, and critically important and complex, regulatory functions at the cellular and organ system levels, and end up causing far worse health problems than the problems they were designed to incompetently treat.
+Osteoporosis drugs, or bisphosphonates, like virtually all pharmaceutical drugs being irresponsibly prescribed today for chronic conditions, are designed to affect a specific biological mechanism within a complicated series of interconnected and interdependent such mechanisms.
+In doing so, they disrupt the body's normal-- and critically important-- regulatory functions at the cellular and organ system levels, causing far worse health problems than those that they were designed to incompetently treat.

-The extensive fraud behind the marketing and prescribing of bisphosphonate drugs, such as Fosamax and Boniva, to allegedly treat an epidemic rise of osteoporosis in the society is placing the health of millions of unaware users at risk of serious bone damage and bone death and tooth loss, in addition to other serious side effects, up to and including cancer.
+The extensive fraud behind the marketing and prescribing of bisphosphonate drugs, such as Fosamax and Boniva, to treat a so-called epidemic of osteoporosis in the society is placing the health of millions of unaware users at risk of serious adverse effects, ranging from osteonecrosis (bone death, and its associated complications) to cancer.

-Yet despite the continuing and ongoing knowledge of the capacity of this class of drugs to destroy normal bone function, bisphosphonates have been increasingly and aggressively prescribed since the mid-1990s, to allegedly build "healthy" bone and to "reverse" bone density loss, characteristic of the condition of osteoporosis, which predominately begins to affect women in varying degrees as they near the age of 50 and the start of menopause (and to a lesser degree men).
+Despite the accumulating knowledge that this class of drugs destroys normal bone function, bisphosphonates have been increasingly prescribed since the mid-1990s to allegedly build healthy bone and to reverse the loss of bone density.
+Decreased bone density is characteristic of osteoporosis, a condition that begins to affect mainly women as they near the start of menopause ( at around age 50, and also men, to a lesser extent).

-These drugs were designed in laboratories to alter two normal processes in human bone that are part of the essential bone regulation process required to sustain normal bone integrity.
-One, to disable or kill one type of essential bone cell (osteoclasts), whose function is to dissolve old bone.
-And two, to replace the body's normal phosphate-derived molecules (pyrophosphates) with lab created bisphosphonates, to permanently bind to the inner crystal composition of bone— the calcium-phosphate-collagen bone matrix— to “allegedly” keep the bone from "changing" its density and becoming less dense.
+These drugs were designed to alter two normal and essential processes in human bone at the cellular level, by (1) disabling or killing osteoclast bone cells, whose function is to dissolve old bone, and (2) replacing the body's normal phosphate-derived molecules (pyrophosphates) with bisphosphonates in the bone's calcium-phosphate-collagen bone matrix— to keep the bone from becoming less dense.

-And while inactivating normal bone regulation to reduce normal bone regulation, or “to freeze” the bone matrix to artificially create dense bone, may sound like a “logical” way to stop bone loss, this in fact creates a highly abnormal environment within the bone at the cellular level, which leads to the development of abnormal and compromised bone construction, and which in turn leads to the bone's progressive destruction in the form of abnormal fractures or disease.
+While inactivating normal bone regulation -- to artificially create dense bone-- may sound like a logical way to stop bone loss, it instead creates a highly abnormal environment within the bone at the cellular level.
+This leads to compromised bone construction, which in turn causes the bone's progressive destruction in the form of abnormal fractures or disease.